-A channel check line exists for reporting error conditions to the processor.
-Activating this line results in a Non-Maskable Interrupt (NMI) to the 8088 processor.
-Memory expansion options use this line to report parity errors.
+A channel check tine exists for reporting error conditions to the processor.
+Activating this line results in a Non-Maskable In terrupt (NMI) to the 8088 processor: Memory expansion options use this line to report parity errors.'

-The I/O channel is repowered to phovide sufficient drive, to power all eight (J1 through J8, expansion slots assuming two Low-Power Schorttky (LS) loads per slot.
+The I/O channel is repowered to provide sufficient drive, to power all eight -(JI through J8, expansion slots assuming two Low-Power Schorttky (LS) loads per slot.
 The I/O adapters typically use only one load.

-1-3 I/O Channel Description
+1.3 I/O Channel Description

 The following is a description of the PC/XT I/O Channel.

 All lines are TTL-compatible.

-1/O Signal Description
+I/O Signal Description

-OSC, Oscillator:
+CSC, Oscillator:

-High speed clock with a 70-ns, period (14.31818 MHz) is has a 50% duty cycle.
+High speed clock with a ?0-ns. period (14.31818 MHz).

+It has a 50% duty cycle.